TomasEspana/qrm_optimal_execution/README.md

 To modify and play with the parameters/configurations, see the `default.yaml` file in `src/qrm_rl/configs`.

 Arborescence Section: done autmatically ?
+(Generate the repo “tree” once (local)).